Killings in Southern Kaduna: Arrest of journalists

-Renaming of chiefdoms and creation of emirates in Southern Kaduna; and arrests, kidnap and murder of Southern Kaduna traditional rulers
+Changes to local leadership and violence against traditional rulers

 In March 2017, the B'gwam Akurmi, HH Ishaku S. Damina, was arrested by the Kaduna State governor, Nasir el-Rufai.
 The reason for his arrest as narrated by the Southern Kaduna People's Union (SOKAPU) spokesman, Luka Binniyat, was that he handed over a Fulani man suspected of being a notorious kidnapper in the area to the Nigerian Army, in whose custody he died.
 The Akurmi youths took to the media to demand for the release of their ruler.

 In October 2017, Daily Trust reported the plans to restructure 32 chiefdoms and emirates in Kaduna State, out of which 13 chiefdoms and emirates in the central and southern senatorial districts of the state would be renamed.
 Earlier in June of that year, 313 districts and 4,453 village heads were reportedly sacked by the el-Rufai administration with the excuse of lessening the financial burden posed by the local government councils.
 This reform led to the reverting to the pre-2001 77 districts and 1,429 village units at the time of the deregulation of the traditional institution by the then-governor, Ahmed Mohammed Makarfi.
 The affected institutions, however, challenged this decision in court.

 In the early hours of January 1, 2018, the Etum Numana, HH Gambo Makama, and his pregnant wife were attacked and killed in their home in Arak village, Sanga LGA.
 The chief's 45-year-old son sustained injuries.

 On 3 January 2018, the Agom Akulu, HH Yohanna Sidi Kukah, chief of the Akulu Chiefdom, was also kidnapped by some unknown gunmen.
 The chief is a younger brother of the Catholic Archbishop of Sokoto, Bishop Matthew Hassan Kukah.
 He was, however, released a few days later.